Naereen/web-sphinx/self-quantified.en.rst

 The goal should be to have daily statistics on all the data, answering some questions I have about my numerical self and myself:

 - Who are the people I interact the more with (by email, Facebook, phone and SMS).
 Are they close friends or colleagues?
 Do I see them more than I reach them electronically?
 Is there a link between the geographic distance between a friend and the intensity of our electronic communications?
-Cluster my friends by origins and see which groups do I interact the more with?
+Cluster my friends by origins, to see which groups do I interact the more with?
-- How much time do I spend working and preparing for my teaching activities, *exactly*?
+- How much time do I spend working and preparing for my teaching activities, *exactly* ?
 It would allow me to have a precise measure of my hour wage, averaged between the time actually spent in front of my class (when you are paid for it) and the time preparing, reading, printing etc for your class (when you are not paid for it).
-- How many documents do I print every week?
-How long do I spend reading articles and other PDF documents?
+- How many documents do I print every week? (cf. `my Munin plugin for this question <https://GitHub.com/Naereen/My-Munin-plugins/tree/master/nb_printed_documents.sh>`_) How long do I spend reading articles and other PDF documents?
 How much time do I *really* need to read a 6-page long scientific article?
 - How much time do I spend browsing *useless* vs *work-related* vs *coding-related* websites?

-The statistics should allow me to answer some questions on causality:
+The statistics should also allow me to answer some **questions on causality**:

 - When do I sleep better and why?
 Which factor has the strongest influence on my health and my sleep: food and drinks, weather, sports, time spent on the computer?
 - When am I the more productive at work?
 When I come early or late?
 During morning or afternoons?
 Is coffee helping to be productive?
-Do I actually gain time and productivity by taking small breaks on `fun <http://questionablecontent.net/>`_ and `useless <http://lesjoiesducode.fr/>`_ websites?
+Do I actually gain time and productivity by taking small breaks on `fun <http://questionablecontent.net/>`_ and `useless <http://lesjoiesducode.fr/>`_ websites? (*note:* I first should define "productive" more formally than just number of keyboard hits or ratio of "work-related" computer activity)
-- Am I *really* in a better health if I take my bike everyday?
+- Am I *really* in a better health if I take and ride my bike everyday ?
+Same question for coffee, etc.
 - What happens if I skip breakfast?
 Or if I stop coffee or if I completely stop eating outside meals?
-- Am I more product and a better teaching or research during the week if I don't work at all or if I travel during the week-end?
+- Am I more productive (and a better teacher or researcher) during the week if I don't work at all, or if I travel, during the week-end?

-Some questions on performance:
+Some questions on **performance**:

 - Do I type faster on this or that laptop (which one has the fastest keyboard)?
+Do I type faster in French or in English (or no difference)?
+Am I faster when writing prose than code (should be the case...).
-- Which language am I using the more (i.e., scripts written in such language are used more) and which one do I produce the more?
-Am I too slow when working on one language or tool?
+- Which language am I using the more (i.e., scripts written in such language are used more) and which one do I edit/produce/use the more ? (cf. `my WakaTime profile <https://WakaTime.com/@lbesson>`_) Am I too slow when working on one language or tool?
-- Does bad weather influence the time I have to ride my bike to go to work?
+- Does bad weather influences the time I have to ride my bike to go to work?
 My health, my mood or my productivity?
-- Am I completely wasting my time when working on these questions of self quantified?
+- And the most important of all: am I completely wasting my time when working on these questions of self quantified? ...
+I hope not, but I think so.

 Some other questions include:

 - How many people do I meet every year but that I never contact again?
 How many friends am I really still in touch with?
-- Am I spending too much money on some aspect of my life without knowing it?
+- Am I spending too much money on some aspect of my life, without knowing it?
+- If I had tags to my music mp3 collections, and I log every song I listen to, could I use this to display and find out who are really my favorite artists, and sort the genres and kind of music by frequency of listening.

 .. note:: And you, do you have any such question on your digital self and on yourself? `Tell me about it! <callme.en.html>`_